Steven Slosberg: Sears kit or not, 220 North Water St. Is a splendor

 Had Sears lumber identifying marks at the tall facet and 2-10 inches from ceasing of framing member;

-“Sears Roebuck promised that ‘a man of average abilities might want to assemble a Sears kit domestic in approximately ninety days,’” wrote Thornton.
-“In 1908, Sears expected that a contractor could rate $450 to construct a Sears domestic… Sears kits have been made with the finest materials, together with cypress for all exterior additives, and primary-growth, pinnacle-grade yellow pine for framing contributors.
+“Sears Roebuck promised that a man of average abilities might want to assemble a Sears kit domestic in approximately ninety days,'” wrote Thornton.
+“In 1908, Sears expected a contractor to rate $450 to construct a Sears domestic… Sears kits have been made with the finest materials, together with cypress for all exterior additives and primary-growth, pinnacle-grade yellow pine for framing contributors.
 Kitchen and bath floors had been solid maple (tongue and groove).”

-Sears wrote Thornton, sold a few 70,000 kit homes between 1908 and 1940.
+Sears wrote Thornton and sold 70,000 kit homes between 1908 and 1940.
 Other businesses selling such houses across the state on time blanketed Gordon Van Tine, Aladdin, Lewis Homes, Harris Brothers, and Sterling Homes.

-One of the directors of the web page wrote returned:
+One of the directors of the web page wrote: